vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 ## 🧪 Time to Get Your Hands Dirty

-Enough reading—let's compress a model!
+Enough reading!
+Let's compress a model!

 Go to your workbench and open up **`experiments/9-model-optimization/1-intro-llm-compressor.ipynb`**